jenkins-x/jx-docs/content/getting-started/multi-cluster.md

 The installer needs a user + API token for the git repository which it will prompt you for the known values from your `~/.jx/gitAuth.yaml` file so if you already installed Jenkins X it should be able to default those values for you.

-If you need to you should be able to use the helm chart `jenkins-x/environment-controller` directly too if you properly configure the required `values.yaml`
+If you prefer you can install the helm chart `jenkins-x/environment-controller` directly with helm by specifying the [required values from the values.yaml file](https://github.com/jenkins-x-charts/environment-controller/blob/master/environment-controller/values.yaml#L3-L19)

 ## How it works